 Help preserve this natural area by following the guidelines below:

-- Domestic animals are not permitted in parks and reserves.
+- Domestic animals are not permitted in parks.

 - Do not remove or disturb plant material, living or dead.